Tungoil Tree Vernicia fordii

 - Poison Symptoms:

-- HIGHLY TOXIC, MAY BE FATAL IF EATEN!
-Poison part: All parts, but mainly the seeds Poisonous if ingested.
+- One seed can be fatal for an adult.
 Symptoms may include severe stomach pain, vomiting, diarrhea, weakness, slowed breathing, and poor reflexes; may be fatal.

 - Poison Toxic Principle: